vfarcic/vfarcic.github.io/jx/gitops.md

 Note:
 We already established that all code and configurations (excluding secrets) must be stored in Git as well as that Git is the only entity that should trigger pipelines.
 We also argued that any change must be recorded.
 A typical example is a new release.
 It is way too common to deploy a new release, but not to store that information in Git.
 Tags do not count because we cannot recreate a whole environment from them.
 We'd need to go from tag to tag to do that.
 The same is true for release notes.
 While they are very useful and we should create them, we cannot diff them, nor we can use them to recreate an environment.
 What we need is a place that defines a full environment.
 It also needs to allow us to track changes, to review them, to approve them, and so on.
 In other words, what we need from an environment definition is not conceptually different from what we expect from an application.
 We need to store it in a Git repository.
 There is very little doubt about that.
 What is less clear is which repository should have the information about an environment.

 We should be able to respond not only to a question "which release of an application is running in production?" but also "what is production?" and "what are the releases of all the applications running there?"
-If we would stored information about a release in the repository of the application we just deployed, we would be able to answer only to the first question.
+If we would store information about a release in the repository of the application we just deployed, we would be able to answer only to the first question.
 We would know which release of our app is in an environment.
 What we could not answer easily answer is the same question but referred to the whole environment, not only to one application.
 Or, to be more precise, we could not do that easily.
 We'd need to go from one repository to another.

 Another important thing we need to have in mind is the ability to recreate an environment (e.g., staging or production).
 That cannot be done easily if the information about the releases is spread across many repositories.